 However, reports of rape and assault by penetration are likely to be especially difficult with regard to the victim, and close proximity with the alleged perpetrator(s) is likely to be especially distressing.
-Whilst the school or college establishes the facts of the case and starts the process of liaising with children's social care and the police, the alleged perpetrator(s) should be removed from any classes they share with the victim.
-The school or college should also carefully consider how best to keep the victim and alleged perpetrator(s) a reasonable distance apart on school or college premises (including during any before or after school-based activities) and on transport to and from the school, where appropriate.
-These actions are in the best interests of all children involved and should not be perceived to be a judgment on the guilt of the alleged perpetrator(s).
+Whilst the School establishes the facts of the case and starts the process of liaising with children's social care and the police, the alleged perpetrator(s) should be removed from any classes they share with the victim.
+The School should also carefully consider how best to keep the victim and alleged perpetrator(s) a reasonable distance apart on School premises (including during any before or after school-based activities) and on transport to and from the School, where appropriate.
+These actions are in the best interests of all children involved and should not be perceived to be a judgement on the guilt of the alleged perpetrator(s).

-For other reports of sexual violence and sexual harassment, the proximity of the victim and alleged perpetrator(s) and considerations regarding shared classes, sharing school or college premises and school or college transport, should be considered immediately.
+For other reports of sexual violence and sexual harassment, the proximity of the victim and alleged perpetrator(s) and considerations regarding shared classes, sharing School premises and School transport, should be considered immediately.

-The wishes of the victim, the nature of the allegations and the protection of all children in the school will be especially important when considering any immediate actions.
+The wishes of the victim, the nature of the allegations and the protection of all children in the School will be especially important when considering any immediate actions.

-As always when concerned about the welfare of a child, all staff should act in the best interests of the child.
-In all cases, the school should follow general safeguarding principles as set out throughout this guidance.
+As always, when concerned about the welfare of a child, all staff should act in the best interests of the child.
+In all cases, the School should follow general safeguarding principles as set out throughout this guidance.
 Immediate consideration should be given as to how best to support and protect the victim and the alleged perpetrator (and any other children involved/impacted).

 The starting point regarding any report should always be that sexual violence and sexual harassment is not acceptable and will not be tolerated.
 Especially important is not to pass off any sexual violence or sexual harassment as 'banter', 'part of growing up' or 'having a laugh'.

 It is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report